Jackrabbit Mastermind clients may choose to process online payments in Jackrabbit using Studio AutoPay with a Forte Payments gateway.

 To obtain these credentials you will need to log in to your Virtual Terminal using your VT User Name and Virtual Terminal Password from the Forte Payments documentation.

-- When logged into your database, point to the Gear (icon) > Set Up > ePayments Settings > Credit Cards/Banks Accounts Settings > Manage Settings.
+- When logged into your database, point to the Gear (icon) > Settings > ePayments > Credit Cards/Banks Accounts Settings > Manage Settings.